ebenstine/snippets/README.md

 _Duration: 2 Week Sprint_

 I created Snippets to help me keep all the different details and moving parts of my unfinished songs centralized in a single concisely organized location.
-It's so easy to forget a good idea when writing a song -  be it a great random idea for a lyric, an unexpected utilization of an inventive guitar tuning, or a melodic idea.
+It's so easy to forget a good idea when writing a song -  be it a great random idea for a lyric, an unexpected utilization of an inventive guitar tuning, or a melodic inspiration.
 The homepage is a list of songs the user has added, organized in a patterned column list that color-codes the columns according to a pre-established set of priority tiers (this is keeping track of unfinished work, after all).
 The user can click on a song to view all lyrics and notes for that project, and edit them as needed, making it much easier to remember an idea that was worth remembering.
 ## Screen Shots
 <img width="1392" alt="Screen Shot 2021-10-18 at 9 03 43 PM" src="https://user-images.githubusercontent.com/81579996/137836801-edf536ad-c6ac-475e-a757-2fe17a0545b4.png">